huabaipku/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Introduction
+This path planning project is a wonderful tool for practicing what we learned in the lecture.
+Path planning problem intergrates sensor fusion, locatlization, prediction, behavior planning, and trajectory generations.
+It is at the core of the self-driving car architecture.

+## The code model for generating paths:
+From the simulator's sensor data, I create two kinds of Vehicle objects: ego vehicle, and backgroud vehicles.
+The these vehicle objects stores the status such as localization and speed of the corresponding vehicles.
+I also generated 2s predictions of the other backgroud vehicles.

+From the localization data and predictions of the vehicles, I started behavior planning, such as whether and when to change lane; whether to reduce speed or increase speed; etc.

+Once the behavior is decided, five points are chosen for fitting a spline, which will provide a smooth path trajectory for the ego vehicles.

+Two of these five points are from the last two points of the previous generated waypoints.
+The other three points are (30 m, 60 m, 90 m) further along the "s" and the desired "d", which is from the behavior plannig part.

+During the generation of the spline fitting, the points are transferred to local coordinates based on the ego vehicles.
+Once fitting is done, the interpolated waypoints are then transferred back to glocal cooordinates, and sent to the simulator.

+The codes and architecture is inspired highly by the walkthrough video.
+JMI (Minimum Jerk Trajectories) implementation would improve the results, and will be more practical in real world application.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).